naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 * Each additional spanning tree instance for a VLAN adds more CPU cycles to all switches in the network

 #### Port States

+The SPanning Tree is determined immediately after a switch is finished booting.
+If a switch port transitions directly from the blocking state to the forwarding state without information about the full topology during the transition, the port can temporarily create a data loop.

+#### Extended System ID

+PVST+ requires a seperate instance of spanning tree for each VLAN.
+The BID field in the BPDU must carry VLAN ID information.
+The BID includes the following fields:

+- **Bridge Priority:** A 4-bit field is still used to carry bridge priority: However the priority is conveyed in discrete values in increments of 4096 instead of discrete values in increments of 1 because only the first 4 most significant bits are available from the 16-bit field.
+- **Extended System ID:** A 12-it field carrying the VID for PVST+
+- **MAC Address:** A 6-byte field with the MAC address of a single switch.